Christmas in Baltimore

 If you like to get your holiday spirit in other ways, here are some other upcoming holiday events in Baltimore:

 Service Activities and Fundraisers

-Baltimore Abortion Fund Annual Holiday Party - December 6 in Reservoir Hill. $20 suggested donation.
+Baltimore Abortion Fund Holiday Party - December 6.
+Ticket with donation.

 Holiday Pop-Up Markets

 Merry Mart: Shop Local - December 2 at the Creative Alliance